United States in the Vietnam War

-The conflict resulted in 58,279 U.S. military personnel deaths before the official end of U.S. combat operations in 1973.
-Estimates of the numbers of Vietnamese casualties caused by U.S. forces vary.
-As of 2019, it was estimated that approximately 610,000 Vietnam veterans are still alive, making them the second largest group of American military veterans behind those of the war on terror.
-The war's lasting impact has been portrayed in the thousands of movies, books, and video games centered on the conflict.
+The costs of fighting the war for the U.S. were considerable.
+In addition to the 58,279 soldiers killed, the expenditure of about US$168 billion limited Johnson's Great Society program of domestic reforms and created a large federal budget deficit.
+Some historians blame the lack of military success on poor tactics, while others argue that the U.S. was not equipped to fight a determined guerilla enemy.
+The failure to win the war dispelled myths of U.S. military invincibility and divided the nation between those who supported and opposed the war.
+As of 2019, it was estimated that approximately 610,000 Vietnam veterans are still alive, making them the second largest group of military veterans behind those of the war on terror.
+The war has been portrayed in the thousands of movies, books, and video games centered on the conflict.